El-2024/wiki-documents/docs/Robotics/Robot_Software/Isaac_Lab/Simulate_SoArm101_by_LeIsaac.md

 ---
 description: This tutorial demonstrates how to teleoperate and train the SOArm101 robotic arm in Isaac Lab using LeIsaac, including data collection, model fine-tuning with NVIDIA Isaac GR00T, and deployment.
-title: Simulate SoArm101 by LeIsaac
+title: Get started with Lightwheel LeIsaac
 keywords:
 - NVIDIA
 - Isaac Lab